TellyXu/SDSUv4/README.md

 # AI for Health Equity Research Lab website
 ## React + Vite + TailwindCSS

-public/data.json is the file that contains all the context for the website, providing editability for the website without touching the code.

 ## How to edit the website

-read the Edit_instructions.docx file for more information on how to edit the website
+For detailed instructions on how to edit the website, refer to the Edit_instructions.docx file.
+The content of the website is dynamically sourced from public/data.json, allowing for easy updates without altering the codebase.

 ## How to deploy the website

+### Non-Technical Users:
-for non-tech user, you can read AWS Deployment Instructions.docx file for more information on how to deploy the website on AWS Amplify, without using github.
+See the AWS Deployment Instructions.docx for a step-by-step guide on deploying the website on AWS Amplify without using GitHub.

-for tech guys, you can follow the following steps to deploy the website:
+### Developers:

 to run the project:
 1. `npm install`